MakeSchool-Tutorials/Make-Chat-Tutorial/P02-Put-Your-Socks-On/content.md

 app.use('/public', express.static('public'))
 ```

-The socket.io npm module automatically sets up a `/socket.io/socket.io.js` path in your project to the socket.io front end JavaScript.
+The `socket.io` npm module automatically sets up a `/socket.io/socket.io.js` path in your project to the `socket.io` frontend JavaScript.
 So we can update our handlebars to require the client-side socket.io script.

+>[action]
+> Update your `/views/index.handlebars` file to the following:
+>
 ```html
 <!DOCTYPE html>
 <html>